-For the United States of America the discussion about putting a photo on a resume was always somewhat special.
+For the United States of America, the discussion about putting a photo on a resume was always somewhat special.
 It seems like it is always tempting for applicants to add a picture to a resume in order to make it more appealing in the eyes of hiring managers.
-However, most of the times the answer to this question was no. Many years there was a strong aversion to use photos in the resume writing process.
-The reason for that is that it would otherwise bring focus on such characteristics as gender, ethnicity, age, etc. These are so called protected characteristics employers can discriminate against when they short-list candidates.
+However, most of the times the answer to this question was no. Many years there was a strong aversion to using photos in the resume writing process.
+The reason for that is that it would otherwise bring focus on such characteristics as gender, ethnicity, age, etc. These are so-called protected characteristics employers can discriminate against when they short-list candidates.
 There are other reasons why resume writing experts don't recommend adding a picture of yourself to your main marketing document.
 The question that should be asked today whether it is true today.
-With this world changing so fast, does that rule stand today?
+With this world changing so fast, does that ruling stand today?

-Can I Include a Photo on My Resume Today?We live in a multimedia age.
+We live in a multimedia age.
 In other words, it is the visualization era.
 People no longer like to read long blocks of text alone.
 Today we are looking for visuals that are to help us understand what the text is all about.
 It is no wonder that infographics become more and more popular these days.
-Even articles posted on different websites contain the photos of the authors in order to give a better idea to readers who wrote the text.
+Even articles posted on different websites contain photos of the authors in order to give a better idea to readers who wrote the text.
 And though resume writing is different from article writing we became so much more visual in how we communicate that adding one picture to a CV doesn't seem like the worst idea.
 Besides, over 50% of employers check social network accounts of the applicants that appear to be worthy to be invited for an interview.
 Most profiles have profile pictures so why resist the human nature and keep your photo in secret if hiring managers will likely to check it online?
 Well, despite all the tendencies and social media popularization there are some things hindering mass usage of photos on resumes and CVs.